SYZ conjecture: Relation to homological mirror symmetry conjecture

 The SYZ mirror symmetry conjecture is one possible refinement of the original mirror symmetry conjecture relating Hodge numbers of mirror Calabi–Yau manifolds.
 The other is Kontsevich's homological mirror symmetry conjecture (HMS conjecture).
 These two conjectures encode the predictions of mirror symmetry in different ways: homological mirror symmetry in an algebraic way, and the SYZ conjecture in a geometric way.

 There should be a relationship between these three interpretations of mirror symmetry, but it is not yet known whether they should be equivalent or one proposal is stronger than the other.
-It is known that under certain assumptions homological mirror symmetry implies Hodge theoretic mirror symmetry.
+Progress has been made toward showing under certain assumptions that homological mirror symmetry implies Hodge theoretic mirror symmetry.

 Nevertheless, in simple settings there are clear ways of relating the SYZ and HMS conjectures.
 The key feature of HMS is that the conjecture relates objects (either submanifolds or sheaves) on mirror geometric spaces, so the required input to try to understand or prove the HMS conjecture includes a mirror pair of geometric spaces.
 The SYZ conjecture predicts how these mirror pairs should arise, and so whenever an SYZ mirror pair is found, it is a good candidate to try and prove the HMS conjecture on this pair.

 To relate the SYZ and HMS conjectures, it is convenient to work in the semi-flat limit.
 The important geometric feature of a pair of Lagrangian torus fibrations $X,\hat X \to B$ which encodes mirror symmetry is the dual torus fibres of the fibration.
 Given a Lagrangian torus $T\subset X$, the dual torus is given by the Jacobian variety of $T$, denoted $\hat T = \mathrm{Jac}(T)$.
 This is again a torus of the same dimension, and the duality is encoded in the fact that $\mathrm{Jac}(\mathrm{Jac}(T)) = T$ so $T$ and $\hat T$ are indeed dual under this construction.
 The Jacobian variety $\hat T$ has the important interpretation as the moduli space of line bundles on $T$.

 This duality and the interpretation of the dual torus as a moduli space of sheaves on the original torus is what allows one to interchange the data of submanifolds and subsheaves.
 There are two simple examples of this phenomenon: